alcrene/latex-preprint-plus/README.md

             ]{preprint+}
 ```

 this will produce the output on the left.
+Note the use of the `times` font, typical of computer science conferences, which produces quite compact output.
+It’s also on the heavier side, with very thick serifs.

+In contrast, the letter glyphs of the [`erewhon`](https://tug.org/FontCatalogue/erewhon/) aer similar to `times` but with notably lighter serifs.[^lighter-serifs]
+This option also selects a math font closer to what one finds in journals.
+The result, shown on the right, is a layout not quite as compact, but with a bit more space to breath.
+(This example happens to exaggerate the size differences, because many lines in the default happen to have only one word.[^can-scale-erewhon])

-In contrast, if you just `\usepackage{preprint+}` with default options, this will produce the output on the right and is equivalent to
+If you just `\usepackage{preprint+}` with default options, this is equivalent to

 ```latex
 \documentclass[twocolumn]{article}